by Jason Wasserman MD PhD FRCPC and Trevor Flood MD FRCPC

 This diagnosis can be made after the growth is removed and the tissue is examined under the microscope by a pathologist.

-When examined under the microscope, a PSMP is made up of spindle-shaped cells called fibroblasts or myofibroblasts.
+When examined under the microscope, a pseudosarcomatous myofibroblastic proliferation is made up of spindle-shaped cells called fibroblasts or myofibroblasts.
 The spindle cells are arranged in intersecting bundles described as fascicles or fascicular.
 Mitotic figures (cells dividing to create new cells) may be seen although no atypical mitotic figures should be identified.
 A type of injury called an ulcer may be seen at the surface of the tissue and a combination of acute and chronic inflammatory cells are usually associated with the ulcer.
 Small blood vessels may be seen in the connective tissue surrounding the spindle cells.

 Pathologists often perform a test called immunohistochemistry (IHC) to confirm the diagnosis.
 This test helps distinguish a PSMP from other types of growths that can look similar under the microscope.
 When IHC is performed, the spindle cells are typically positive for muscle markers such as smooth muscle antigen (SMA) and desmin.
 The spindle cells may also be positive for ALK protein.